 “One of the benchmarks of great communicators is their ability to listen — not just to what’s being said, but to what’s not being said as well.
 They listen between the lines.” ~ Laurie Buchanan, author

 As today’s quote points out, listening between the lines — for “what’s not being said” — is an important listening skill.
-To acquire it, we have to practice paying attention.
-Is someone telling us the whole truth, or simply what they think we want to hear?
-What’s been left out? ~CL
+To acquire it, we have to pay close attention.
+Is someone telling us the whole truth, or what they think we want to hear? ~CL

 Did you know you can share “Life Lines” posts on social media?
 Look for sharing options located below each post (lower right corner) on the Life Lines home page.